maryi/CSCW-Project/Project report/ReportDocument.md

 #### 2.3 Description of the connection between the descriptors for collaborative work and the descriptors for tool features

-What happens when a user for example describes collaborative work in the *physical distribution* descriptor as *'distributed team'*?
+What happens when a user describes collaborative work in the *physical distribution* descriptor as *'distributed team'*?
 MatchMaker Application looks for applications with multiple *awareness mechanisms*, information stored in the descriptor of the same name in descriptors for tool features.
 As exposed in the example, we developed a way to connect the two set of descriptors by identifying the tool features that contribute to support particular collaborative work.
 Table 3 shows how the two sets of descriptors are connected, below we present more examples of our process and more details about our rationale.

 | Descriptors for collaborative work | Descriptors for applications      |
 |------------------------------------|-----------------------------------|